 In matters involving both child custody and suspected child abuse or neglect, a Family Court Judge or a Circuit Judge must report suspected child abuse or neglect to the DHHR as mandatory reporters.
-They may also request that a written report be submitted of the family functioning assessment.
-WV Chapter 49-2-802(c)(5) states that ...when any matter regarding child custody is pending, the circuit court or family court judge may refer allegations of child abuse and neglect to the local child protective service for investigation of the allegations as defined by this chapter and require the local child protective service to submit a written report of the investigation to the referring circuit court or family court judge within the time frames set forth by the circuit court or family court judge.
+Upon completion of the family functioning assessment, a copy of the report will be sent by the worker to the Family Court Judge or Circuit Court Judge, with a copy to the Prosecuting Attorney.
+W. Va.
+Code §49-2-802(c)(6) states, "when any matter regarding child custody is pending, the Circuit Court or Family Court judge may refer allegations of child abuse and neglect to the local child protective service for investigation of the allegations as defined by this chapter and require the local child protective service to submit a written report of the investigation to the referring Circuit Court or Family Court judge within the time frames set forth by the Circuit Court or Family Court judge."

-WV Code 48-9-209 states that if either of the parents so requests, or upon receipt of credible information, the court shall determine whether a parent who would otherwise be allocated responsibility under a parenting plan: Has made one or more fraudulent reports of domestic violence or child abuse: Provided, That a person's withdrawal of or failure to pursue a report of domestic violence or child support shall not alone be sufficient to consider that report fraudulent.
+W. Va.
+Code §48-9-209 states that if either of the parents so requests, or upon receipt of credible information, the court shall determine whether a parent who would otherwise be allocated responsibility under a parenting plan: Has made one or more fraudulent reports of domestic violence or child abuse: Provided, That a person's withdrawal of or failure to pursue a report of domestic violence or child support shall not alone be sufficient to consider that report fraudulent.

-If the court determines, based on the investigation described in part three of this article or other evidence presented to it, that an accusation of child abuse or neglect, or domestic violence made during a child custody proceeding is false and the parent making the accusation knew it to be false at the time the accusation was made, the court may order reimbursement to be paid by the person making the accusations of costs resulting from defending against the accusations.
-Such reimbursement may not exceed the actual reasonable costs incurred by the accused party because of defending against the accusation and reasonable attorney's fees incurred.

-If the court grants a motion pursuant to this subsection, disclosure by the Department of Health and Human Resources shall be in camera.
-The court may disclose the party's information received from the department only if it has reason to believe a parent knowingly made a false report.

-For family assessments and safety evaluations involving child custody, the worker will:

-- Establish a plan to complete the Family Functioning Assessment within the time frames set forth by the reporter; - Follow the same rules and procedures for Family Functioning Assessment as other assessments of suspected child abuse or neglect; - prepare a written report as requested by the reporter outlining the identifying information concerning the family, the allegations of maltreatment, the findings of maltreatment, the surrounding circumstances which accompany the maltreatment, how the child functions on a daily basis, the disciplinary approaches used by the parent, the overall parenting practices used by the parent, daily mental health functioning and substance use by the parent and general adult functioning of the parent.
-The report should indicate whether maltreatment occurred, whether there is risk of future maltreatment to the child, any issues that influence the child's safety and the action taken regarding any necessary development and implementation of a safety plan; - Submit the report to the circuit court or family law master within the specified time frames: - Import the report/document from Word Perfect into FACTS and file within the file cabinet to document compliance with the request from the circuit court or family court judge.
+Establish a plan to complete the Family Functioning Assessment within the time frames set forth by the judge; Follow the same rules and procedures for the Family Functioning Assessment as other assessments of suspected child abuse or neglect; Prepare a written report as requested by the judge, including but not limited to the following information:

+- Outlining the identifying information concerning the family; - Allegations of maltreatment; - Findings of maltreatment; - Surrounding circumstances which accompany the maltreatment; - How the child functions on a daily basis; - Disciplinary approaches used by the parent; - Overall parenting practices used by the parent; - Daily mental health functioning and substance use by the parent; - General adult functioning of the parent.

+The report should indicate whether maltreatment occurred, whether there is risk of future maltreatment to the child, any issues that influence the child's safety, and the action taken regarding any necessary development and implementation of a safety plan;

+Submit the report to the Circuit Court, Family Court judge and Prosecuting Attorney within the specified time frames;

+Import the report/document from Word Perfect into FACTS and file within the file cabinet to document compliance with the request from the Circuit Court or Family Court judge.